 - Crust adapted from Baking Illustrated.

-Keywords: fruit tart, fruit mascarpone tart
+Keywords: fresh fruit tart, fruit tart, fruit mascarpone tart